SlowDash integrates Python scripts written by users, with features including:

 value=node.get()

 .
-Also control nodes define Python’s
+Also, control nodes define Python’s

 __str__()